nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-maintaining-a-dxp-installation/09-working-with-patches.md

 ## Uninstalling Patches

-Patches are installed and removed from DXP based on the patches in the `patches` folder.

-Here's how to uninstall (remove) a patch:

-1. Remove the patch from your `patches` folder.

-2. Run the `patching-tool install` command.

-To remove ALL patches, run this command:
+The `revert` command removes ALL patches from the DXP installation, bringing it back to the original installed version (e.g., GA1).

 ```bash
 patching-tool revert
 ```

+To bring your installation up to a desired patch level, install the applicable fix packs.

+> **Tip:** It's helpful to store your patches in a convenient location in case you want to restore a patch level after reverting.
+You can always download fix packs again from the [Customer Portal](https://customer.liferay.com/downloads).

-Now you know how to remove and revert patches.
+Now you know how to uninstall patches.

 ## Patch Cleanup